ast-grep/ast-grep.github.io/website/guide/project/lint-rule.md

   * `secondary` provides additional context for a diagnostic.
 * `message` specifies the message to be displayed along with the label.

 Note, a `label` meta-variable must have a corresponding AST node in the matched code because highlighting requires a range in the code for label.
-That is, the **label meta-variables must be defined in `rule` or `constraints`**. meta-variables in `transform` cannot be used in `labels` as they are not part of the matched AST node.
+That is, the **label meta-variables must be defined in `rule` or `constraints`**.
+Meta-variables in `transform` cannot be used in `labels` as they are not part of the matched AST node.

 ---